thenativeweb/buntstift/README.md

 #### Enabling or disabling UTF8

-By default, buntstift uses some UTF8 insteaf of simple ASCII characters.
+By default, buntstift uses some UTF8 instead of simple ASCII characters.
 To enable or disable UTF8, use the `withUtf8` function:

 ```javascript
 const updatedConfiguration = configuration.withUtf8(true);